cloudinary-training/cld-intro-ruby/README.md

 ```
 3. Set up credentials.

-Create a `./scripts/config.rb` file and copy the value from the ClOUDINARY_URL located in the Cloudinary [Management Console](https://cloudinary.com/console) into the file as an argument for the `config_from_url` command.
+Create a `./scripts/config.rb` file and copy the value from the CLOUDINARY_URL located in the Cloudinary [Management Console](https://cloudinary.com/console) into the file as an argument for the `config_from_url` command.
 See the `config.rb.sample`.
 The code below shows two alternatives for adding credentials.

 There are two ways you can make the credentials available.